CodingGagan/markdown_test/troubleshooting/troubleshoot-install.md

 # Troubleshoot Install

-Once an installation is complete, access the Kubecost UI to view the status of the product (select _Settings_ > _Diagnostics_ > _View Full Diagnostics_).
-If the Kubecost UI is unavailable, review these troubleshooting resources to determine the problem.
+Once an installation is complete, access the nOps UI to view the status of the product (select _Settings_ > _Diagnostics_ > _View Full Diagnostics_).
+If the nOps UI is unavailable, review these troubleshooting resources to determine the problem.

 ## General troubleshooting commands